usnistgov/ThreeBodyTB.jl/docs/src/index.md

 !!! note

-    This package currently barely works.
-Needs much more testing.
+    This package is currently under development, but basic functionality should work.
+A manuscript is under preparation.

+ThreeBodyTB.jl is a package for tight-binding, written in [Julia](https://julialang.org/).

 ## Package Features